-Pupils will be set tasks and be provided with resources for live lessons etc and these will be uploaded onto our school platform Class Dojo and emailed out if agreed beforehand.
+Pupils will be set tasks, be provided with resources for live lesson etc and these will be uploaded onto our school platform of class dojo or tapestry.

-Pupils will also need access to Microsoft Teams.
+Pupils will also need access to Microsoft Teams/Zoom

-Multiple platforms online platforms will supplement this such as Oak National Academy, White Rose Maths, TT Rockstars, DfE phonics teaching clips and some BBC Bitesize.
+Multiple platforms online platforms will supplement this such as TT rock stars.